interledger-deprecated/tutorials/letter-shop/index.md

 Now that we've added the code to make our transfer let's run the script again and pay for our letter.
 This time you should see a message to say that we are making our payment, and waiting for the fulfillment.

-&#1f389; Congratulations, that's step 2 of 3 completed for our client!
+:tada: Congratulations, that's step 2 of 3 completed for our client!
 Now switch back to the terminal where you're running the shop and let's see if the payment has arrived...

 It hasn't, has it?
 So let's figure out why.